-Re-purposing residential service, Huntley to ensure it continues to meet the needs of people with highly complex needs
+Continuing to meet the needs of people with highly complex needs at Huntley

 Re-investing in and re-purposing our services to ensure they continue to meet the needs of the existing individuals we support is a key focus for Consensus’ Development & Partnerships team.

 Following an internal review, it was identified that Huntley near Worthing in West Sussex, required refurbishment and reinvestment to make it fit for purpose for the individuals living at the service as well as to meet any future local need.

 Here, we talk to Guy Page, Head of Development and Partnerships, Wales and South, about the service’s recent transformation.